gummikana/NoMoreMoney/rules.md

 A loan marker (single cube) from the Banker, placed onto the last slot of the loan counter, indicating the number of turns until the loan is paid back.
 3.
 The security deposit that the Banker and borrower agreed on, taken from the borrower's personal gold supply.

-Loans acquired this round don't have to paid back until the next round.

 Example: Anna is currently the Banker and she announces "Does anyone want a loan?".
 Ari is always after for more money, so he asks for a loan of 150.